 With more media blockchain use cases, this industry will also see prices for digital content falling.
 By eliminating intermediaries from the equation, content creators can charge as little as they want and keep bigger shares of revenue to themselves.

-Now that we are long past the the blockchain hype, the technology’s transformative power is indisputable.
-However, many still don’t understand its inner workings.
-With many blockchain use cases popping up in the headlines, this news-buzzing blockchain ‘potential’ is confusing as it doesn’t have qualities of a conventional industry changer.
+Now that we are long past the blockchain hype, the technology’s transformative power is indisputable.
+With use cases ranging from blockchain for nonprofits to smart contracts in insurance, this news-buzzing blockchain ‘potential’ is confusing as it doesn’t have the qualities of a conventional industry changer.

 The opportunity here is not in transforming a few processes to make them more efficient, but to change the approach to business processes as a whole.
 The term ‘signed document’, for example, has a noticeably more legal power in the context of blockchain applications.
 Upon signing, contracts become automatically enforceable.
 Paperwork, a notorious stumbling block in many industries, will have to be approached from a completely different perspective.